simonmichael/hledger/hledger/hledger.m4.md

 ## Cost basis

-This is an advanced topic, only relevant if you are doing [Lot reporting](#lot-reporting).
+This is a more advanced topic, which you can skip if you're not tracking capital gains from investments.
+It is explained more in [Lot reporting](#lot-reporting).

-Note, "cost basis" and "cost" (AKA transacted price or transacted cost, described above) sound similar, but they are distinct concepts.
+"Cost basis" sounds like the "cost" described above, but they are distinct concepts.

-If you are buying an amount of some commodity to hold as an investment, it may be important for tax reporting to keep track of its *cost basis* and *lots*, so you can calculate *capital gains*.
-An amount with a cost basis is called a lot.
-The basis is a property of the lot, remaining with it throughout its lifetime.
+Cost basis is the original cost of an investment, together with its original acquisition date.
-It allows us to calculate capital gains/losses when the lot is sold or otherwise disposed of.

-In hledger, a cost basis has 2-3 parts:

-1. The nominal acquisition cost.
-Usually this is the same as the transacted cost, ie what you paid for it.
-2. The nominal acquisition date.
-Usually this is the date you acquired it.
-3. An optional short text label.
-This is used to disambiguate lots with the same date, or to attach a mnemonic name.

-To record a cost basis, we write an annotation after an amount that is being acquired.
-The same kind of annotation can also be used to identify a particular lot that is being moved or disposed of.
-We call these generically "lot syntax".
+Calculating capital gain or loss from the sale of investments often requires keeping track of cost basis.
+So when purchasing an investment, we can note its cost basis (or part of it, letting hledger infer the rest) in {curly braces} after the amount.
+And we can use the same notation when transferring or selling it.

-hledger's lot syntax looks like Beancount's: comma-separated cost basis parts, enclosed in curly braces.
+hledger's cost basis annotations look like Beancount's: comma-separated parts enclosed in curly braces.
 All parts are optional, but when present they must be in date, label, cost order.
-The date must be in YYYY-MM-DD format, and the label must be in double quotes.
+The date must be in YYYY-MM-DD format;
+the label must be in double quotes;
-The cost is a single-commodity hledger [amount](#amounts).
+the cost is a single-commodity hledger [amount](#amounts).
+Some examples:

-    {2026-01-15, "lot1", $50}
+    {2026-01-15, "12:05", $50}
     {2026-01-15, $50}
+    {1.000.000,33 EUR}
     {$50}
-    {1.000.000,33 EUR}
     {}

-When an amount has both a cost basis and a transacted price, the preferred order is to write {} before @:
+When an amount has both a cost basis and a transacted price, the preferred order is to write {} before @.
+Eg this means "selling 10 AAPL, originally purchased at $50 each, for $60 each":

     -10 AAPL {$50} @ $60

 hledger can also read Ledger's lot syntax, where the parts are written separately, in any order, and identified by their different enclosing characters:

-    10 AAPL {$50} [2026-01-15] (lot one)
+    10 AAPL {$50} [2026-01-15] (12:05)

 ## Balance assertions